Adhif Syan Abdullah

-Adhif Syan bin Abdullah is a Malaysian politician from the Malaysian United Indigenous Party (BERSATU), a component party of the ruling Perikatan Nasional (PN) coalition at the federal level and opposition at the state level.
-He currently serving as the Member of the Selangor State Legislative Assembly for Dengkil since 2018.
+Adhif Syan bin Abdullah (born 26 August 1981) is a Malaysian politician who served as Member of the Selangor State Legislative Assembly (MLA) for Dengkil from May 2018 to August 2023.
+He is a member of the People's Justice Party (PKR), a component party of the Pakatan Harapan (PH) coalition.
+He was a member of the Malaysian United Indigenous Party (BERSATU), a component party of the Perikatan Nasional (PN) and formerly PH coalitions.

+On 11 March 2024, Adhif Syan officially left BERSATU for PKR alongside former Member of the Supreme Council of BERSATU Muhammad Faiz Na'aman.

-Controversies
+Controversies and issues

 Adhif Syan was arrested by the police along with several officials from the federal ministry in a raid on a condominium hosting a fun party on 12 January 2020 at around 1.30am.
 He was found drug negative when a pathology test was performed.